-PART 5 - CERTIFICATIONS
+PART 5 - CERTIFICATIONS AND ADDITIONAL INFORMATION

-Bidders must provide the required certifications and associated information to be awarded a contract.
+Bidders must provide the required certifications and additional information to be awarded a contract.

-The certifications provided by bidders to Canada are subject to verification by Canada at all times.
-Unless specified otherwise, Canada will declare a bid non-responsive, or will declare a contractor in default in carrying out any of its obligations under the Contract, if any certification made by the Bidder is found to be untrue whether made knowingly or unknowingly, during the bid evaluation period or during the contract period.
+The certifications provided by Bidders to Canada are subject to verification by Canada at all times.
+Unless specified otherwise, Canada will declare a bid non-responsive, or will declare a contractor in default if any certification made by the Bidder is found to be untrue whether made knowingly or unknowingly, during the bid evaluation period or during the contract period.